There are several basic Aikido Attacks that are used in dojo's around the world. Here is a list of the most common

-Training at this advanced and resistant level will help bring the martial spirit back into the art.
-It also raises your fear level, closer to what you may feel in a street encounter.
+Training at this advanced resistant level helps bring martial spirit back into the art.
+It also raises your fear level, closer to what you may feel in a street fight.

 Of course, the violence of a street fight is a whole new experience, that I hope you don't have to go through, but, it is essential to train for the possibility,

-It is good to, occasionally, practise attacks and techniques,
+Its good to also practise attacks and techniques,

 as if it is for real.
 The closer you get to practising defence from powerful attacks, the more confident you will be.

 If you fail to practise hard, then you will not have the tools required when that surge of adrenaline runs through you.
 You see, in the street there are no rules, and your attacker will not be compliant and fall down easily.